 Do age spots appear anyway as we age?

-Even though they affect elderly people (hence the name) there are ways to prevent their appearance by not exposing your skin to harmful UV rays.
+Even though they affect elderly people (hence the name) there are best ways to remove the appearance of age spots by not exposing your skin to harmful UV rays.

 Do all age spots look the same?